 For non-applicant spouses of nursing home Medicaid or HCBS Medicaid waiver applicants, there is a Minimum Monthly Maintenance Needs Allowance (MMMNA), which is the minimum amount of monthly income to which they are entitled.
-In 2020, the MMMNA in IL is $2,739 / month, which means applicant spouses are able to transfer their income, or a portion of their income, to their non-applicant spouses to bring their monthly income up to $2,739.
+In 2020, the MMMNA in IL is $2,739 / month, which means applicant spouses are able to transfer their income, or a portion of their income, to their non-applicant spouses to bring their monthly income up to this level.
 This rule allows Medicaid applicants to transfer income to their non-applicant spouses to ensure they have sufficient funds with which to live.
 For clarification purposes, there is no spousal income allowance for married couples with just one spouse applying for regular Medicaid.

 What Defines “Assets”

 Countable assets include cash, stocks, bonds, investments, credit union, savings, and checking accounts, and real estate in which one does not reside.
 However, for Medicaid eligibility, there are many assets that are considered exempt (non-countable).
-Exemptions include personal belongings, household furnishings, an automobile, irrevocable burial trusts, and one’s primary home, given the Medicaid applicant or their spouse lives in the home and the home is valued under $585,000 (in 2019).
-For married couples, as of 2019, the community spouse (the non-applicant spouse) can retain up to a maximum of $109,560 of the couple’s joint assets, as the chart indicates above.
-This, in Medicaid speak, is referred to as the Community Spouse Resource Allowance (CSRA).
-As with the MMMNA, the spousal allowance only extends to married couples with one spouse seeking Medicaid benefits in a nursing home or home and community based services via a Medicaid waiver.
+Exemptions include personal belongings, household furnishings, an automobile, irrevocable burial trusts, and one’s primary home, given the Medicaid applicant or their spouse lives in it and the home equity value is under $595,000 (in 2020).